Like musicians everywhere, practice is central to the rhythm of my life.

 Student 2 enters the practice room with goals and a time frame in mind.
 She efficiently warms up in 10 minutes.
 Then, having completed a practice performance of a piece the day before, she goes over passages that she wants to improve: she evens out her articulation and dynamics in a tricky run; she secures her memory by imaging and then executing a couple of sections; she refines her rhythm in several phrases by playing them with a metronome.
 Following a short break, she spends 10 minutes stepping up the speed of an etude.
 Next, she practices sight-reading for 5 minutes and then learns two pages of a new piece at a slow tempo.
 Lastly, she mentally reviews what she did, thinks about her goals for a subsequent practice session, and exits the practice room with a gleam in her eye.

-Obviously, Student 2 is an adept practicer and is moving her artistry forward.
+Obviously, Student 2 is an adept, goal-oriented practicer and is moving her artistry forward.
 Student 1 is ingraining lax habits that will take him further from acquiring the proficiency he craves.

 When you practice, which student do you resemble?

-If you’d like to be more like Student 2, then you need to set appropriate goals, know how to attain them, and be able to evaluate your work at every level.
+If you’d like to be more like Student 2, then you need to set appropriate goals, know how to attain them, and be able to evaluate and improve on your work.

-Part I of The Musician’s Way, titled “Artful Practice,” delves into these issues.
-Here, I’ll sum up a few points about goal setting.
+Part I of The Musician’s Way delves into these issues in detail.
+Here, I sum up a few points about goal setting.

 1. New Material